motamman/signalk-parquet/README.md

 The plugin integrates Claude AI to provide intelligent analysis of maritime data, offering insights that would be difficult to extract through traditional querying methods.

+### Advanced Charting and Visualization

+Claude AI can generate interactive charts and visualizations directly from your data using Plotly.js specifications.
+Charts are automatically embedded in analysis responses when analysis would benefit from visualization.

+**Supported Chart Types:**
+- **Line Charts**: Time series trends for navigation, environmental, and performance data
+- **Bar Charts**: Categorical analysis and frequency distributions
+- **Scatter Plots**: Correlation analysis between different parameters
+- **Wind Roses/Radar Charts**: Professional wind direction and speed frequency analysis
+- **Multiple Series Charts**: Compare multiple data streams on the same chart
+- **Polar Charts**: Wind patterns, compass headings, and directional data

+**Marine-Specific Chart Features:**
+- **Wind Analysis**: Automated wind rose generation with Beaufort scale categories
+- **Navigation Plots**: Course over ground, speed trends, and position tracking
+- **Environmental Monitoring**: Temperature, pressure, and weather pattern visualization
+- **Performance Analysis**: Fuel efficiency, battery usage, and system performance charts
+- **Multi-Vessel Comparisons**: Side-by-side analysis of multiple vessels

+**Chart Data Integrity:**
+- All chart data is sourced directly from database queries - no fabricated or estimated data
+- Charts display exact data points from query results with full traceability
+- Automatic validation ensures chart data matches query output
+- Time-aligned data from History API ensures accurate multi-parameter visualization

+**Example Chart Generation:**
+When you ask Claude to "analyze wind patterns over the last 48 hours", it will:
+1. Query your wind direction and speed data
+2. Generate a wind rose chart showing frequency by compass direction
+3. Color-code by wind speed categories (calm, light breeze, strong breeze, etc.)
+4. Display the chart as interactive Plotly.js visualization in the web interface

+Charts are automatically included when analysis benefits from visualization, or you can explicitly request specific chart types like "create a line chart" or "show me a wind rose".

 ### PLANNED Analysis Templates NB: NOT YET IMPLEMENTED

 EXAMPLES OF POSSIBLE Pre-built analysis templates provide ready-to-use analysis for common maritime operations: